 1. Better Your Air Quality

 Once you’ve made the changes to your own behavior, it’s time to look outside yourself.
 It’s time to address the air quality around you.
 It should come as no surprise that poor air quality can have a detrimental effect on oxygen intake.
 In addressing poor indoor air quality factors such as smoke or other airborne particulates, a variety of methods are available from oxygen-producing plants to natural air purifiers.
 By using natural remedies and innovations such as these, it’s possible to improve quality of life around the house.

 When All Else Fails…

 Although improving low blood oxygen levels are critical to oxygen intake and respiratory health, if you’re looking to take a more proactive approach to treatment, it’s time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy acts to directly affect disease progression, working to restore quality of life and pulmonary function within patients.
+Rather than only addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression, may improve quality of life and pulmonary function within patients.
 For those who suffer from lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.